1980 National Camogie League: Arrangements

 Kilkenny defeated Limerick, Cork and Galway en route to the final.
 Tipperary defeated Clare, Down and Wexford by 3–9 to 2–7.
 Tipperary then defeated Dublin in the semi-final while Kilkenny had a bye to the final.
-Barbara Redmond was missing from the Dublin team for the League semi-final, the second yearthat a league semi-final involving Dublin went to extra time.
+Barbra Redmond was missing from the Dublin team for the League semi-final, the second yearthat a league semi-final involving Dublin went to extra time.

 The Final

 Both sides were without their first choice goalkeepers for the final, Mary O'Brien a student at Thomond College having gone to America and Teresa O'Neill on holiday in America.
 As a contest the final was over early in the second half when Kilkenny led by 3–4 to 0–1, thanks to two goals from Angea Downey and one from Mary Purcell, Tipperary's only point coming from a placed ball from a thirty.
-Agnes Hourigan wrote in the Irish Press: From the longest serving members to Anna Whelan from Castlecomer, who was playing in her first final, Kilkenny proved themselves skilled, fast and celevr exponents of the game.
+Agnes Hourigan, president of the Camogie Association, wrote in the Irish Press: From the longest serving members to Anne Whelan from Castlecomer, who was playing in her first final, Kilkenny proved themselves skilled, fast and celevr exponents of the game.
 Tipperary, who had promised so much in their game with Dublin in the semi-final, did not live up to that performance and must feel very disappointed with how they played.